cnlohr/rawdrawandroid/README.md

 For earler versions of tools see note for pre-SDK-32-Tools.

-If your platform command-line tools are **32**, the command-line tools will be placed in the cmdline-tools folder.
-So, you will need to execute the following (This appears to be backwards compatbile to some degree with Android 30):
+If your platform command-line tools are **30**, the command-line tools will be placed in the cmdline-tools folder.
+So, you will need to execute the following:
 ```
 yes | $ANDROID_HOME/cmdline-tools/bin/sdkmanager --sdk_root=${ANDROID_HOME} --licenses
-$ANDROID_HOME/cmdline-tools/bin/sdkmanager --sdk_root=${ANDROID_HOME} "build-tools;32.0.0" "cmake;3.22.1" "ndk;25.1.8937393" "platforms;android-32" "patcher;v4" "platform-tools" "tools"
+$ANDROID_HOME/cmdline-tools/bin/sdkmanager --sdk_root=${ANDROID_HOME} "build-tools;30.0.2" "cmake;3.10.2.4988404" "ndk;21.3.6528147" "patcher;v4" "platform-tools" "platforms;android-30" "tools"
 ```

 **NOTE** If you are upgrading NDK versions, you may need to remove old versions, this Makefile does not necessarily do the best job at auto-selecting NDK versions.